abdeoliveira/timepatrol/README.md

 * `list`: lists your snapshots.

-* `snapshot 'OPTIONAL COMMENT'`: self-explanatory.
+* `snapshot 'OPTIONAL COMMENT'`: takes a snapshot of `/` with (optional) given comment.

 * `snapshot-keep 'OPTIONAL COMMENT'`: same as above plus it adds a protection against automatice deletion.
 Automatic deletion is set via the `MAXIMUM_SNAPSHOTS` variable in the `/etc/timepatrol/config` file.
 Protected snapshots have a green mark close to their `ID` when `list`ed.
 Protected snapshots will not count against the `MAXIMUM_SNAPSHOTS` variable.

-* `delete`: self-explanatory.
+* `delete`: deletes a snapshot.
 It accepts individual `ID` numbers and ranges.
 For example: `sudo timepatrol delete 1,10,20-23` will delete snapshots whose `ID`s are 1, 10, 20, 21, 22, and 23.
 The `delete` command also accepts
 the following substring selectors: `date=`, `time=`, `kernel=`, and `comment=`.
-See the examples of usage below:
+See the example of usage below:

 First, `list`:
 ```